Alamao4523/VALKYRON-AGI/README.md

 # 🦅 CERBERUS-AGI

-The First "Human-Like" Automation AGI for iOS 🧠✨
+The First "Human-Like" Automation AGI for iOS 🧠✨ You can see the VIDEO.mp4 to see it in action.
+Soooooo,

-**CERBERUS-AGI** was forged by me with a singular obsession: to achieve the **ultimate evolution** in iOS automation. 🚀
+**CERBERUS-AGI** was forged by me with a singular obsession: to achieve the **ultimate evolution** in iOS automation. 🚀  It can withstand months of non-stop execution.
+Refined with AI to improve the stability so its basically inmortal.

 Helloo, I am a IOS Security Researcher & Software Designer.
 This project was crafted for more than 5 years and I am still improving it.
 The full propietary source code is for sale also as of January 2026.